38 Shop Bluff & Little Still Hollow

 creek waders

-Moccasin Creek is a good-sized stream and here, where the old road crosses, is close to 30 feet wide and it looks to be two feet deep, or more.
+Moccasin Creek is a good-sized stream, where the old road crosses, it's close to 30 feet wide and looks to be two feet deep, or more.
 I have learned the hard way that stream crossings are always deeper than they look.
-Today we brought along new ‘creek waders’: waterproof covers that slip over your shoes.
+Today we brought along our new ‘creek waders’: waterproof covers that slip over your shoes.
+If the creek is more than about a foot deep the waters coming in over the top, we scout along shore a little and find a spot that appears to be only 3 or 4 inches deep.
+The waders work out fine, we make it across with dry feet.

 the old Sommers place

 After crossing Moccasin Creek, the road curves to the south as we head uphill in a little side drainage, then east where the road levels out and there's a house on the right.
 The house doesn’t appear to have been lived in recently, but it is not some old homestead in ruin.
-The property is fenced and clearly marked as ‘private property’, so we stay on the road and let only our ‘eyes’ do the trespassing.
+The property is fenced and clearly marked as ‘private property’, so we stay on the road and let only our ‘eyes’ do some trespassing.

 Moccasin Creek at a good place to cross